Staff

 Role: Technical Director

-Chris is a Technical Director.
+Chris is, since 2008, a W3C Technical Director.
 He is also staff contact for the Audio, CSS, WebFonts and PNG Working Groups.
-His interests include advanced 2D graphics - both vector and raster - color management, and multilingual typography.
+His interests include advanced 2D graphics - both vector and raster - color management, online and multilingual typography.
 He is the W3C liaison to the International Color Consortium (ICC).
 He was for three years a member of the TAG and for many years co-chaired the Hypertext Coordination Group.
-Chris joined W3C in 1996.
-He holds a BSc in Biochemistry, an MSc in Biological Computation and a postgraduate diploma in Bioinformatics.
-Previously at the Computer Graphics Unit, University of Manchester in the UK, Chris has been working with Web Graphics since 1993.
+He was awarded a Technical Emmy at the 73rd Tech Emmy awards in 2022, for his work on Web Fonts.

 Coralie Mercier